Suyash22/Getting-and-Cleaning-Data/README.md

 #Getting and Cleaning Data (Course Project)

-This repository hosts the R code for the Data Science's track course "Getting and Cleaning data" (Coursera)
+This repository hosts the 'R' code for the Data Science's track course "Getting and Cleaning data" (Coursera)

 #Files